 Sure, I can appreciate that Reid has a better legacy than McCarran (and for good reason), but personally I wish we could just stop naming airports after people unnecessarily.
 That’s just me, though…

-In the coming months Las Vegas McCarran International Airport will be renamed Las Vegas Harry Reid International Airport, following a vote by the Clark County Commission.
+A few months ago it was announced that Las Vegas McCarran International Airport would be renamed Las Vegas Harry Reid International Airport, following a vote by the Clark County Commission.
 That’s fair enough given McCarran’s legacy, though I’m still generally not a fan of airports being named after politicians.

 What do you make of McCarran Airport being renamed as Reid Airport?